 Dig into a big bowl of warm, buttery Spicy Garlic Parmesan Popcorn for your next movie night or party snack!
 You won’t be able to stop snacking on this savory, salty homemade popcorn.
-It’s ready in 5 minutes and made with simple ingredients: garlic powder, red pepper flakes, fresh parmesan cheese, and high-quality butter.
+It’s ready in 5 minutes and made with simple ingredients.

 If savory, salty, cheesy popcorn is your ultimate movie-night dream, then you’re in the exact right place.
 Don’t go anywhere, because this Parmesan Garlic Popcorn is the popcorn of all popcorns.
 Yes, I said it.
 The popcorn of all popcorns.

-The popcorn you’re going to make over and over once you try and fall in love with the salty, cheesy parmesan that coats the kernels, paired with a spicy kick from the red pepper flakes, and the buttery popcorn kernels we already know and love.
+The popcorn you’re going to make over and over once you try and fall in love with the tangy parmesan that coats the kernels, paired with a spicy kick from the red pepper flakes, and the buttery popcorn kernels we already know and love.

-The combination is like a cheeseboard in popcorn snack form and one that can’t be beat.
+The combination is like a cheeseboard in popcorn snack form (could there be anything better?!).
 Which also makes it the best wine-and-popcorn pairing I’ve ever had.
-So if you’re a red wine lover, too, pour yourself a glass and let’s make this easy, cheesy, homemade popcorn ASAP.
+So if you’re a red wine lover, too, pour yourself a glass, and let’s make this easy, cheesy, homemade popcorn ASAP.

 Gather the Parmesan Popcorn Ingredients